Skip to cookie consent Skip to main content

 What is bone marrow aspirate concentrate?

-Bone marrow aspiration is a procedure that involves taking a sample of the liquid part of the soft tissue inside your bones that contains a mixture of white blood cells (including progenitor cells, lymphocytes, and granulocytes) and platelets, as well as growth factors and proteins.
-Bone marrow aspirate concentrate (BMAC) treatment uses a patient’s own bone marrow aspirate for its potential to reduce inflammation and help restore normal function in joints and tendons in some patients.
+Bone marrow aspiration concentrate (BMAC) is a procedure that involves taking a sample of the liquid part of the soft tissue inside your bones that contains a mixture of white blood cells (including progenitor cells, lymphocytes, and granulocytes) and platelets, as well as growth factors and proteins.
+BMAC treatment uses a patient’s own bone marrow aspirate for its potential to reduce inflammation and help restore normal function in joints and tendons in some patients.

-Patients who have moderate knee, hip, shoulder, or ankle osteoarthritis may benefit from BMAC if their pain interferes with their active lifestyle and they’ve already tried standard treatment, like physical therapy or injections.
+Patients who have mild to moderate knee, hip, shoulder, or ankle osteoarthritis may benefit from BMAC if their pain interferes with their active lifestyle and they’ve already tried standard conventional treatment, like physical therapy or injections.
 These patients aren’t candidates for surgery or they’re not yet ready for surgery.
-Not all patients are candidates for BMAC and most insurance companies currently don’t cover the procedure because it is still considered experimental.
+Not all patients are candidates for BMAC and an outpatient consultation is needed to determine the best personalized treatment options with patients on a case-by-case basis.

 Patients who aren’t candidates for BMAC include: